Samuel Thrall Cooper (1824-1892), father of Charles

 the family interest to Abel Wells.
 Henry Cooper took

-a job at Dow Chemical while Willis and Charles
+a job for a time at Dow Chemical while Willis and Charles

-the company expanded into the men's underwear market which proved successful enough that in 1900 the firm
+the company expanded into the men's underwear market,

+which proved successful enough that in 1900 the firm

 avenue in Kenosha that remains today as Jockey